ysngwn/rididecrypt/README.md

 A command-line tool to remove DRM of epubs and comics (not webtoons) from a "specific website"

 Currently only supports Windows
+### Recent Changes
+* Now reads metadata by decrypting the settings.
+This means:
+  * Device id will no longer be fetched from the API and will be resolved automatically
+  * Books will be decrypted with proper titles
+* Instead of decrypting to the original path, output path can be specified.
+By default, decrypted books will be written to `./books`
+* Command-line options to list books and decrypt all books
 ### Built With

 * Hatred for DRM